Bergvca/string_grouper/README.md

 Out of the four company names in <samp>duplicates</samp>, three companies are found in the original company data set.
 One company is found 3 times.

-### Finding duplicates from a (database extract to) pandas DataFrame where IDs for rows are supplied.
+### Finding duplicates from a (database extract to) DataFrame where IDs for rows are supplied.

 A very common scenario is the case where duplicate records for an entity have been entered into a database.
 That is, there are two or more records where a name field has slightly different spelling.
 For example, "A.B.
 Corporation" and "AB Corporation".
 Using the optional 'ID' parameter in the <samp>match_strings</samp> function duplicates can be found easily.
 A [tutorial](tutorials/tutorial_1.md) that steps though the process with an example data set is available.